 Without significant neutron production the apparatus should be readily maintained.
 Its relatively simple design should make production of the power units relatively cheap.

 Interestingly a recent presentation in August, 2011 from which a powerpoint presentation was posted, suggests current research is pursuing deuterium fusion.
-This can be a step along the process to aneutronic fusion, but this is not spelled out.
+This can be a step along the process to aneutronic fusion, but was not spelled out.

-Just out in at the end of October 2012 is a 79 page PDF file report on progress and plans, including ideas on proton-boron aneutronic fusion as part of their directions.
+Just out in at the end of October 2012 is a 79 page PDF file report on progress and plans, including ideas on proton-boron aneutronic fusion as part of their direction.

 Tri Alpha Energy has a number of very appealing design features.
 It has eager private investors willing to sink significant money into the project.
 Just how far along development has progressed is difficult to elucidate with so little public information.
 But radioactive-free nuclear fusion energy production would be welcomed in a country like nuclear-free New Zealand and by a world sobered by Fukushima's recent events.
 The advanced age of its main investigators raises some questions about ongoing development.